bkclerke/MyUmbDocs/Components-Library/v8/Development-Guidelines.md

 To improve editor experience, make page components stand out in the content tree by using a different color icon.
 For example, our default page component setup uses the color orange for page components and a different color for all other page types.

 **List View**

 The List View tab can be configured based on each components needs.

 **Permissions**

 Permissions are customized based on each component needs.

 **Templates**

 Page Components utilize the Parent Redirect template included in the Starterkit.
 This ensures that in the case a component page is landed on, it will redirect to the actual page that utilizes the content.

 ## Page Component Code File Conventions

 You will notice that the current library of page components sticks to a similar setup for the code file.
+This setup requires that your new page component utilizes the [component settings](/Starterkit-Package/Doctype-Comp-Settings-Schema.mdStarterkit/) document type schema as a composition.
+These are the properties we are writing code for initially in our file.
+If you do not utilize this and your page component is completely custom, disregard the code listed specifically but keep in mind that this convention may be helpful for your developers to setup styles for this page component.

 ### Step 1: Component ID